JoaoPauloBs01/JoaoPauloBs01/README.md

-- 👋 Hi, I’m João Paulo, but you can just call me John :grin:
+- 👋 Hi, I’m João Paulo, but you can just call me John 😁
 - 👀 I’m interested in robotics and programming :sunglasses:
 - 🌱 I’m currently learning industrial automation and progamming basics 🕹️
 - Traduzido :relaxed: